The Impact of Judicial Review on American Federalism: Promoting Centralization More than State Autonomy

 August 16, 2013

-Courts in Federal Countries: Federalists or Unitarists?, Nicholas Aroney and John Kincaid, eds., Oxford University Press, Forthcoming
+Courts in Federal Countries: Federalists or Unitarists?, Nicholas Aroney and John Kincaid, eds., University of Toronto Press, Forthcoming

 George Mason Law & Economics Research Paper No. 13-45